Find Trade Colleges

 • Clinical Rehabilitation Aide

-In 2016, there was an estimated number of 52,000 jobs in the United States for Physical Therapist Aide.
+There were about 52,000 jobs for Physical Therapist Aide in 2016 (in the United States).
 New jobs are being produced at a rate of 29.2% which is above the national average.
 The Bureau of Labor Statistics predicts 15,200 new jobs for Physical Therapist Aide by 2026.
-The BLS estimates 8,500 yearly job openings in this field.
+There will be an estimated 8,500 positions for Physical Therapist Aide per year.

 undefined